Ksisung/ksisung/README.md

 My name is Krista and I am in Customer Care! &#128151;

-I help users and business owners list & manage products using the #1 multi-channel listing tool: inkFrog!

-- 🔭 Currently assisting users in WiX Answers, Zendesk, Github and JIRA
+- 🔭 Currently assisting inkFrog users via WiX Answers, Zendesk, Github and JIRA

 - 🌱 Love learning new stuff, making music, dancing, and hanging out with family and friends in Arizona